jmcmillan1873/terraform-aws-tech-test/NOTES.md

   - terraform 0.12.28 + aws provider 2.70
   - aws cli 1.18.38

+* SSL certs:
+With a thought to 'best practice' I've setup the ALB for SSL termination, using a dummy cert I've created.
+I've uploaded the cert to AWS ACM and use a map variable to refer to the ALB to the correct cert arn.

 # Rationale for using "-target" on the first round of applies:
 If you attempt to run "terraform apply" immediately after the terraform init, you'll run into an issue similar to the following: